CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/enterprise/add_new_policy.md

 ### Additional Notes

-1. policy_templates.json is actually a Python dictionary even though the file name contains *json*.
-2. The `future_on` flag can disable policy on Beta of Stable channel only if the policy value is copied to `PrefService` in Step 3 of **Adding a new policy**.
+1. The `future_on` flag can disable policy on Beta of Stable channel only if the policy value is copied to `PrefService` in Step 3 of **Adding a new policy**.